Checking and Requesting Permissions

 {

-if (PluginContext.Operations.CheckPermission(user, "F_XR")) //The user has the permission
+if (PluginContext.Operations.CheckPermission(user, "F_XR")) // User has permission

 {

-if (subscription == null) //Was the button previously created
+if (subscription == null) // Was the button previously created?

 subscription = PluginContext.Operations.AddButtonToPaymentScreen("SamplePlugin: Show ok popup", false, true, ShowOkPopupOnPaymentScreen);